Caring for you as we would for ourselves

 Symptoms

 A cracking noise in the knee followed by intense pain and, quite quickly, swelling of the joint are the characteristic signs of an anterior cruciate ligament (ACL) tear.
+The knee may feel unstable or weak.
+Sometimes, the knee may even give way under the weight of the person.

 It is always caused by an injury (for example falling while skiing).
 The person is often unable to bear any weight on the affected leg and therefore struggles to walk normally.
 It is also sometimes impossible to bend or fully straighten the knee.